 Further information:

-The NSPCC provides advice and support to adults who are concerned about the safety or welfare of a child.
-The NSPCC support service is free and available 24 hours a day, 365 days a year and you don’t have to say who you are.
+- The NSPCC provides advice and support to adults who are concerned about the safety or welfare of a child.
+The NSPCC support service is free and available 24 hours a day, 365 days a year.

 Designated person: